molmd/mispr/README.md

 3. Build initial system configuration
 4. Create LAMMPS data file containing initial atomic coordinations, molecular topology, and force field parameters
 5. Run two step energy minimization, NPT equilibration run, melting and quenching, and an NVT production run
-6. Perform analysis using the generated log and trajectory files (radial distribution function, coordination number, cluster analysis, mean squared displacement and diffusion)
+6. Perform analysis using the generated log and trajectory files (radial distribution function, coordination number, cluster analysis, mean squared displacement and diffusion) using [MDPropTools][mdproptools]

+### Hybrid Workflows

+- **General**: A workflow that combines the ESP DFT workflow with the MD workflow described above
+- **NMR**: A workflow that first runs the general hybrid workflow, then analyzes solvation shells from MD trajectories, and finally runs the NMR DFT workflow on representative solvation structures to predict chemical shifts

 All these workflows are easily customizable and can be modified to suit specific research needs.